 - The unique curved limb tips of a recurve bow store potential energy.
-With the energy conveniently stored in these locations, the force can now be safely harnessed by letting an arrow fly!
+With the energy conveniently stored, the force can now be safely used to let an arrow fly!

 If you look at it from a different perspective, your recurve bow is essentially an extension of yourself.
 Knowing the many quirks on the dynamics between you and your recurve bow will help you to make more significant shots!

 Know More About Your Recurve Bow Strings

 Let’s get more intimate!
 Find out more on the bow strings you can use for your recurve bow:

 There are four components in a recurve bow string:

 - The actual string – the strand of material that your chosen recurve bow string is made out of.

 - The bow string loops – these are what you attach to the end of your recurve bow limbs.
 Take note that the loops so have different sizes.
 The top loop, which is usually larger than the opposite end, is the one you slide down the bow limb during stringing.

 - The centre serving – notice the extra layer of thread in your bow string?
 This centre serving, which is wrapped around the centre of the recurve bow string, is where your fingers are found before draw the bow.

 - The nocking point – this is the position where an arrow is attached to the bow string.